 “Program Science” is a relatively new construct that has emerged to help address the gap between the domains of public health programs and scientific research.
-In this presentation Dr. Blanchard will discuss the challenges and issues for developing, synthesizing and translating scientific knowledge into the design and implementation of public health programs focusing on STI and HIV prevention.
-Examples from several different countries in diverse epidemiological and socio-cultural contexts will be used to illustrate emerging approaches to improve assessment and program strategies, definition of programs and prevention services, and measuring the progress and achievement of programs.
+In this presentation Dr. Blanchard discusses the challenges and issues for developing, synthesizing and translating scientific knowledge into the design and implementation of public health programs focusing on STI and HIV prevention.
+Examples from several different countries in diverse epidemiological and socio-cultural contexts are used to illustrate emerging approaches to improve assessment and program strategies, definition of programs and prevention services, and measuring the progress and achievement of programs.

 The Microbiome of the Penis in Adolescent Men

 In this seminar, Dr. Fortenberry summarizes methodologic issues in conducting a prospective study of the penis microbiome among 14-17 year old adolescents.
 The microbiota of the coronal sulcus and urethra will be described, along with potential interactions of the penis microbiota with urethritis, Chlamydia infections and other STI.
 The overall objective is to develop a new paradigm for understanding the developmental sexual health of young men.

 The Road From Observation to Intervention to Implementation: Perspectives of a Pragmatic HIV Prevention Researcher